Unaysaurus

-Unaysaurus is a genus of unaysaurid sauropodomorph herbivore dinosaur.
+Unaysaurus is a genus of herbivorous unaysaurid sauropodomorph dinosaur.
 Discovered in southern Brazil, in the geopark of Paleorrota, in 1998, and announced in a press conference on Thursday, December 3, 2004, it is one of the oldest dinosaurs known.
 It is closely related to plateosaurid dinosaurs found in Germany, which indicates that it was relatively easy for species to spread across the giant landmass of the time, the supercontinent of Pangaea.

-The fossils of Unaysaurus are well preserved.
-They consist of an almost complete skull, complete with a lower jaw, and partial skeleton with many of the bones still connected to each other in their natural positions.
+The fossils of Unaysaurus are well-preserved.
+They consist of an almost complete skull, including a lower jaw, and partial skeleton with many of the bones still connected to each other in their natural positions.
 It is one of the most complete dinosaur skeletons (including complete skull) ever recovered in Brazil.

 Discovery and naming

 Unaysaurus was found in the southern Brazilian state of Rio Grande do Sul, near the city of Santa Maria.
 It was recovered from the red beds of the Caturrita Formation, which is the geologic formation where similarly old dinosaurs like Saturnalia have been found.
 The oldest dinosaurs in the world are from here and nearby in Argentina (like the Eoraptor), which suggests that the first dinosaurs may have originated in the area.

-The new species and genus were officially described by Luciano A. Leal, Sergio A. K. Azevodo, Alexander W. A. Kellner, and Átila A. S. da Rosa in the October 18, 2004 issue of the scientific journal Zootaxa.
-The name Unaysaurus comes from the word unay (u-na-hee), meaning "black water" in the local Tupi language, which in turn refers to Agua Negra (also "black water"), the Portuguese name for the region where the fossils were found.
-The species epithet tolentinoi is named after Tolentino Marafiga, who discovered the fossils by the side of a road in 1998.
+In 2004, Luciano A. Leal, Sergio A. K. Azevodo, Alexander W. A. Kellner, and Átila A. S. da Rosa described Unaysaurus tolentinoi as a new genus and species on the basis of the holotype specimen UFSM 11069.
+The generic name, "Unaysaurus", comes from the word unay (u-na-hee), meaning "black water" in the local Tupi language, which in turn refers to Agua Negra (also "black water"), the Portuguese name for the region where the fossils were found.
+The specific name, "tolentinoi" honors Tolentino Marafiga, who discovered the fossils by the side of a road in 1998.

 Description

 Like most early dinosaurs, Unaysaurus was relatively small, and walked on two legs.
 It was only 2.5 m long, 70 to 80 cm tall, and weighed about 70 kg).

+In 2023, Müller and colleagues described the remains of a juvenile specimen of Unaysaurus that was found associated with the holotype.
+The bones, including partial vertebrae and various foot material, are similarly proportioned to the bones of the holotype.